soramanew/app2unit/README.md

 * `app2unit-term-service`

 This may come handy for situations where other apps can only operate a command without arguments.
-I.e. selecting a terminal command in PcmanFM.
+I.e. selecting a terminal command in PCmanFM.